What is hypothermia?

 - Ask your healthcare provider if any medicine you take might increase your risk of hypothermia.
-(Drugs that reduce the body's ability to respond to cold include tranquilizers, some cardiovascular drugs, sedatives, and antidepressants.)
+(Medicines that affect your ability to stay warm include tranquilizers, some heart medicines, sedatives, and antidepressants.)

 - Take your temperature occasionally.
-If your temperature with your mouth thermometer is less than 97 degrees, call a relative or friend to come check on you and the temperature of your house.
+If your temperature with your mouth thermometer is less than 97°F (36°C), call a relative or friend to come check on you and the temperature of your house.
 You may need to stay in a warmer environment until the outside temperature warms up.

 - Ask for help whenever needed from agencies such as the Visiting Nurses Association, agencies that can provide funds to help pay fuel bills, the Council on Aging, churches, or hospitals.

 Developed by RelayHealth.